hosseintoussi/hosseintoussi.github.io/_posts/2016-04-29-Troubleshooting.markdown

 categories: others
 ---
 ### Analyze and Understand the Problem
-This is a very important step to resolving any problems.
+This is a very important step to resolve any problem.
 I often see people skipping this step by jumping right into conclusions, and get caught in a loop with wild guesses.

 As the title speaks for itself you need to ANALYZE and UNDERSTAND the problem.

 #### _Analyze:_
 A clear description of the problem.

-- What it is?
+- What is it?
 What is it NOT?
 What things do have the problem?
 - Where is it?
 Where is it NOT?
 - When is it occurring?
 When is it NOT?
 - What is the impact on the business?